When Healthy dog treats become dog food in Broken Hill

 My dogs main meal usually consists of raw beef … but I had to substitute raw lamb leg, that was actually quite a reasonable price.
 But I wasn’t sure how my dogs digestion would react sine he has been sick before on lamb.
 It turned out that his sickness was related to too much lamb fat (or pork fat when he eats pork) and the lamb leg was easy to trim of obvious fat.

-I was able to get chicken necks, and lamb kidney and lamb heart.. but with the stress of being away from his home environment and getting plenty of exercise I wanted to make sure that his nutrition was topped up througho0ut the day, and not just with the usual beef liver I feed him.
+I was able to get chicken necks, and lamb kidney and lamb heart.. but with the stress of being away from his home environment and getting plenty of exercises I wanted to make sure that his nutrition was topped up througho0ut the day, and not just with the usual beef liver I feed him.

 Some people will be concerned about fat levels or additives or this and that with their dog treats, but unless your dog has been officially diagnosed with a specific meat allergy, there is a strong chance that they are not allergic to meat at all.
 If wolves were allergic to meat they would have died out long ago.
 While intensive dog breed breeding has introduced allergy proneness to many breeds, meat still remains a relatively small problem amount the vast majority of dog breeds.

 WHY USE 100% meat dog treats as a dog food substitute.